Destiny 2: Beyond Light: Core client changes

 Bungie announced in February 2021 that the planned November 2021 release of the next major expansion, The Witch Queen, was pushed back to early 2022, with Lightfall pushed back to early 2023, as Bungie said they wanted to shift to doing big releases in the spring instead of the fall.
-In addition to ongoing issues with the COVID-19 pandemic, Bungie felt it was necessary to spend the time on the core client to both conclude the Light and Darkness Saga that will conclude with Lightfall.
-It was also announced that the Light and Darkness Saga is only the first saga in the Destiny franchise, with a new saga to begin after one final chapter that will be released after Lightfall, titled The Final Shape.
+In addition to ongoing issues with the COVID-19 pandemic, Bungie felt it was necessary to spend the time on the core client to both conclude the Light and Darkness Saga that was originally to conclude with Lightfall.
+It was also announced that the Light and Darkness Saga was only the first saga in the Destiny franchise, with a new saga to begin after one final chapter that released after Lightfall, titled The Final Shape.

 Cross-platform play between all supported platforms was formally added on the launch of Season 15.
 To prepare for cross-play, some changes were made to weapons on the PC version of the game as a means of handicapping the intrinsic advantage of keyboard-and-mouse over console controllers, notably increasing the amount of recoil in many gun types.
 In updates to Season of the Splicer (Season 14) in May 2021, Bungie inadvertently enabled cross-platform play between PC and Stadia players, a measure they removed a few days later but considered this a preview of the cross-play functionality.
 An official cross-play beta test ran in late May 2021, with a special in-game Strike playlist that allowed players to test this functionality.